caudino/design-tokens/docs/design-tokens/colors.md

 #### Using via CDN

-To pull in Contactlab Design Tokens for quick demos or just giving the framework a spin, grab the latest default configuration build via CDN:
+To pull in Contactlab Design Tokens for quick demos or prototyping, grab the latest default configuration build via CDN:

 ```html
 <link